zimaxnet/orb-game/README.md

 # 🎮 Orb Game

 An advanced AI-powered interactive gaming platform that focuses exclusively on discovering the most influential historical figures across different categories and epochs.
-The system features a React frontend with 3D Three.js graphics, a Node.js backend with GPT-5-Mini AI model integration, and comprehensive Azure cloud deployment with blob storage.
+The system features a React frontend with 3D Three.js graphics, a Node.js backend with GPT-5-Mini AI model integration, and comprehensive Azure cloud deployment with blob storage. **MongoDB has been removed for cost optimization - all data is now stored in Azure Blob Storage.**

 ## 🌟 **Key Features**